 What these bacteria tend to do is produce acids (lactic acid) which help with the assimilation and absorption of various minerals in the gut.
-Without them, the uptake of things like iron, copper, calcium, magnesium and zinc is a lot lower than what is needed to maintain good functioning bodily health.
+Without them, the uptake of things like iron, copper, calcium, magnesium, and zinc is a lot lower than what is needed to maintain good functioning bodily health.

 Using Sea Moss (referred to by some as Irish Sea Moss), correctly known as Kappaphycus alvarezii (previously Eucheuma cottonii), for fixing leaky gut seems to be bringing positive results to sufferers of leaky gut syndrome.
-Irish Moss has helped to heal irritation through improving the capacity of the gut to heal.
+Irish Moss has helped to heal irritation by improving the capacity of the gut to heal.
 [7, 8]

 Some tips on Preparation of Sea Moss

-With thorough washing to get rid of surface sand, salt, and any other debris (like small parts of shells or other seaweed) you will be able to address much of the sea like smell and taste which is common with this product when it is fresh out of the packet.
+With thorough washing to get rid of surface sand, salt, and any other debris (like small parts of shells or other seaweed) you will be able to address much of the sea-like smell and taste which is common with this product when it is fresh out of the packet.